-On days when you need more time with family and friends, reach for this Goulash recipe.
-The hands-off cooking of the slow cooker gives you time to socialize, and when they smell this Goulash simmering away, you won't have any trouble gathering them at the dinner table.
+On days when you need more time with family and friends, reach for this classic ground beef goulash recipe.
+The hands-off cooking of the slow cooker gives you time to socialize, and when they smell this goulash simmering away, you won't have any trouble gathering them at the dinner table.

 When it comes to flexibility, this recipe delivers.
 It’s a meal where you can add in extra vegetables and ingredients and the kids won’t even notice.
-(They’ll be too busy playing with the noodles).
+(They’ll be too busy eating the noodles).

 Slow Cooker Goulash works around your schedule.
-If needed, it can be on the table in two and a half hours, or it can simmer in the slow cooker all day and be ready whenever the kids start asking “what’s for dinner?”
+If needed, it can be on the table in two and a half hours, or it can simmer in the slow cooker for several hours and be ready whenever the kids start asking “what’s for dinner?”

-And it’s not JUST for dinner!
-Goulash is great at potlucks, parties, or even picnics.
-And since you’ll be making a whole crock pot full of the stuff, you’ll have leftovers to send for work and school lunches.
+This recipe makes a big batch, which means you’ll likely have leftovers to send for work and school lunches.
 Just make sure you have a Thermos that’s up to the task.

-The benefit of this Goulash (and almost any Slow Cooker Recipe) is walking into the house and being greeted by the sweet smells of dinner essentially cooking itself.
-The savory aromas of simmering tomato sauce and meat, evoke the classic comforting dinners Mom used to cook when you were little.
+The benefit of this Goulash (and almost any slow cooker recipe) is walking into the house and being greeted by the sweet smells of dinner essentially cooking itself.
+There's nothing better than the smell of simmering tomato sauce and meat.
+It's why we love dishes like goulash and Creamy Beef Tomato Soup.

 Plus, any anxieties about meal prep or cleanup melt away when you remember that this Slow Cooker Goulash has everything necessary for your meal all in one, so grab a bowl, and get ready for a cozy night at home with a full belly.